Imagine risking your life at work every single day. Sound horrifying?

 Inspiyr had the opportunity to interview Bryan and Mike about their experiences and their advice for anyone who would like to pursue this dangerously thrilling career path—or really, for anyone who is reaching for their dreams.

-What age did you know you wanted to become a daredevil?
+At what age did you know you wanted to become a daredevil?

 Bryan: I’ve been chasing this dream since I was 14 years old.
 By the time I was 18, I was performing stunts for live audiences.